 Think about it.
 When you try something new and are not that good at it, would you want someone telling you negative comments, or pushing you to try again?
 Martial arts helps to create a positive environment for children to gain the courage they need to continue to try new things and become successful in everything they do while being firm about their expectations at the same time.

-When children fail at something, parents and teachers can help by continuing to be positive, take a closer look at what happened, and
+When children fail at something, parents and teachers can help by continuing to be positive, take a closer look at what happened, and to help the child think of a new way to try the activity so that they may be more successful the next time.

 Sometimes children develop irrational fears about something when it is new and unknown to them.
 As parents and teachers, we can help to reduce that feeling by pushing the child to finish an activity while remaining by their side as they try.
 Sometimes an activity must be accomplished, and there is not an option to quit, like going to school.
 A child may have a fear of going to school for the first time, but as parents, we do not give in to that fear and let the child stay home.
 Instead, you offer your child a bit of firm support, insisting that she go to school while at the same time remaining positive about what the experience will be like.